Musical Modes and the Circle of Fifths

 Source Low interval Middle interval High interval

-24-TET ¹²√2:1 1.05946309436 ⁶√2:11.12246204831 ⁶√2:11.12246204831
+24-TET ¹²√2:1 1.05946309436⁶√2:11.12246204831 ⁶√2:11.12246204831

-Thus, representing ancient Greek harmony using 24-TET is a substantial oversimplification, and in point of fact, we’d get closer to Archytas’ definitions in 24-TET by using a quarter tone for the low interval and 1¼-tone (that is, the interval in between a major second and a minor third, sometimes called an infra third or ultra second) for the middle interval.
+Thus, representing ancient Greek harmony using 24-TET is a substantial oversimplification, and in point of fact, we’d get closer to Archytas’ definitions in 24-TET by using a quarter tone for the low interval and 1¼-tone (that is, the interval between a major second and a minor third, known as an infra third or ultra second) for the middle interval.
 However, the intervals I’ve selected (a minor second and two major seconds) are closer to Philolaus’ definitions and, crucially, can be represented in modern Western music’s 12-TET.

 The same ancient Greek tonos could actually use any of three genera (singular: genus).
 Each tonos contained two tetrachords, or sets of four notes, whose spacing differed depending on the genus; a major second would complete the octave (though in some tonoi, it occurred between the tetrachords, and in Hypodorian and Mixolydian, it occurred respectively before and after them; additionally, several tonoi split one tetrachord).
 All three genera used one interval once per tetrachord and another interval twice, in the following order: